casperio/portfolio/README.md

 The output of the program is a file which contains the name of each client along with the name of the portfolio assigned to them

+## Development
+This project was developed using the following tools:
+-  Java Development Kit version 1.8.0_144
+-  Apache Maven 3.5.0
+-  IntelliJ IDEA 2017.2.5

+## How to run
+Providing Java 8 **JDK** and Maven 3 or higher are installed, the project can be run from the command line: mvn clean install exec:java -Dexec.args="--inputDirectory=<dir1> --outputDirectory=<dir2>"

+For example:
+mvn clean install exec:java -Dexec.args="--inputDirectory=c:\in --outputDirectory=c:\out"